-- Article 21 (1) If a qualified consumer organization comes to fall under any of the following items, the person set forth in that item must file a notification to that effect with the Prime Minister without delay: - (i) it undergoes a dissolution due to an order commencing bankruptcy proceedings: the bankruptcy trustee; - (ii) it undergoes a dissolution for any reason other than a merger or a bankruptcy commencement ruling: the liquidator; - (iii) it discontinues its services related to the right to demand an injunction: the representative of the corporation. - (2) If a person has filed a notification as provided under the preceding paragraph, the Prime Minister is to issue public notice to that effect pursuant to the provisions of Cabinet Office Order.
+- Article 21 (1) If a qualified consumer organization comes to fall under any of the following items, the person set forth in that item must file a notification to that effect with the prime minister without delay: - (i) it undergoes a dissolution due to an order commencing bankruptcy proceedings: the bankruptcy trustee; - (ii) it undergoes a dissolution for any reason other than a merger or a bankruptcy commencement ruling: the liquidator; or - (iii) it discontinues its services related to demanding cease and desist or seeking injunctive relief: the representative of the corporation. - (2) If a person has filed a notification as provided under the preceding paragraph, the prime minister is to issue public notice to that effect pursuant to the provisions of Cabinet Office Order.